Alemu2502/reactjs-with-docker/README.md

 so after that Add these Environment Variables to github secrets.

-Testing
+#### Testing

 Local Testing:
 Run your project locally and test the contact form to ensure it sends emails correctly.

-Deployed Testing:
+##### Deployed Testing:

 After deploying your project (e.g., on Docker hub), test the contact form again to ensure it works in the live environment.

-## Clean-Up Old Workflows
+# Clean-Up Old Workflows

 To maintain a clean and manageable CI/CD history, i implement a periodic clean-up process.
 This process involves:
-1. Scheduled Clean-Up:
+#### 1. Scheduled Clean-Up:
- Every moth, old workflows that have been resolved and documented are deleted.
+ Every month, old workflows that have been resolved and documented are deleted.
 This helps keep the workflow history clean and efficient.
- 2. Automated Clean-Up:
+ #### 2. Automated Clean-Up:
  I use a GitHub Actions workflow to automate the clean-up process.
-The workflow runs every moth and deletes old workflows.
+The workflow runs every month and deletes old workflows.
 The clean-up workflow can be found [here](.github/workflows/cleanup.yml).
- 3. Archiving:
+ #### 3. Archiving:
  Significant issues and their resolutions are documented and archived before deletion.
 By following these best practices, we ensure that our CI/CD pipeline remains efficient and clutter-free.
 If you have any suggestions or improvements, feel free to open a pull request or contact me.

 but fisrt you should Checking and Updating GitHub Token Permissions